rafyte/How-To-Gains/README.md

 # 🍜 NUTRITION

-### A diet is not a temporary change, it's a lifestyle change
+### A diet is not a temporary change
-This doesn't mean radically changing what you eat and being unhappy.
+A diet is what you eat day to day, throughout your life.
+Not something you follow for a short period of time.
+You must be willing to treat this as a change to your lifestyle.

 ### You cannot out-train a bad diet
 You can eat 100 calories in a second.
 Burning 100 calories take much more effort.